wsssy/AttitudeToTrump/index.md

 mentioning Trump have different semantics.

-If the conjecture were true, we can see that different people talk in different styles and talk about different things.
+If the conjecture were true, we can see that different people talk in different styles and talk about different things and one of the most significant change takes place around 2015, which is about the time when Trump turned from a businessman without political experience into the president of the United States.
+Below, we will dig deeper to find out the factors that may influence people's words towards Trump.

 ## **Research Questions** ❓